aliciagallego/rates_m6A/README.md

 - **4sUDRBseq**: scripts for processing transcription elongation rates (data from this work, some scripts based on Fuchs et al. 2014).
 - **ChMeRIPseq**: scripts for processing information about m6A levels in chromatin-enriched RNAs (ChMeRIP) (data from Fernandez-Justel et al. 2021).
 - **CheRNAseq**: scripts for processing expression levels in chromatin-enriched RNAs (cheRNA) (data from Fernandez-Justel et al. 2021).
-- **Elongation_rate_data_Maslon**: scripts for processing information about transcription elongation rates (data from Maslon et al. 2019) and m6A levels across Ensembl coding-genes.
+- **Elongation_rate_data_Maslon**: scripts for processing information about transcription elongation rates (data from Maslon et al. 2019) and m6A levels across Ensembl protein-coding genes.
-- **H1c_H1d_data_Cao**: scripts for processing information about levels of H1c and H1d histone variants (data from Cao et al. 2013) across RefSeq coding-genes.
+- **H1c_H1d_data_Cao**: scripts for processing information about levels of H1c and H1d histone variants (data from Cao et al. 2013) across RefSeq protein-coding genes.
 - **RNAPII_ChIPseq**: scripts for processing RNAPII occupancies and RNAPII pausing indexes (RNAPII-ChIP sequencing) (data from Fernandez-Justel et al. 2021).